-Since then, Familyography has grown.
+From that humble beginning, Familyography has grown.
 A store in Cleveland was opened in 2013.
-Though still a small business by any measure, the company employs a group of great individuals with a passion for the work of helping people preserve their history-- this thing called Familyography.
+Though still a small business by any measure, the company employs a group of great individuals with a passion for the work of helping people preserve their history-- their "familyography."

 “Familyography is wonderful,” Rebecca Ballard of Granville , "They have done quite a few projects for me.”

 Those projects include scanning thousands of slides, videotapes, and a special project involving severely damaged 16mm film from the 1920s and 1930s.

 “If it was anyone else, I probably wouldn’t have had that much trust,” Ballard said.

 Dave Powell of the Northwest Side is another satisfied Familyography customer.
 He had Familyoigraphy transfer “boxes and boxes and boxes” of family videos onto DVDs.

 “It was 30 years’ worth of family movies in various formats” Powell said.
 “I guess what I really, really appreciated about how they did it was the packaging and labeling.
 They just seemed to have a great knack for pulling out a certain picture from that particular era and putting it on the label.
 It was a great investment, and it was my wife’s Christmas gift.
 She just loved it!”

 Today, Familyography is busy around the clock.
 It continues to invest in the best equipment and softeware to deliver the best results for its customers.
 Plans are in the works to grow the business further and expand to other locations..